 The United Church of Canada is made up of more than individual churches or congregations.
 There are camps, campus ministries, chaplaincy (e.g., hospitals armed forces and correctional facilities), seniors homes, theological schools, education centres and more.

 In the organizational structure of the United Church, the “first layer” or foundation is known as a community of faith - a community of people who gather to explore faith, worship and serve and have a covenantal relationship with the regional council.
 The next layer are regional councils, administrative grouping of communities of faith in a geographical area.
 These 16 councils comprised of ministers and laypeople oversee the work of the church in their area.
-Grace belongs to Region 15 which includes Nova Scotia and Bermuda Synod.
+Grace belongs to the Bermuda-Nova Scotia Regional Council.
 The final layer of governance is the General Council.
 General Council meets every three years to set church policy.
 Regional council elect ministry personnel and lay commissioners to be delegates to General Council.
 Between General Council meetings, General Council Executive and Sub-Executive govern.

 The presiding officer for the General Council, its executive and sub-executive is known as the Moderator.
 This person is elected at each General Council until the following General Council.
 The Moderator can be either a minister or a layperson.
 Besides presiding over meetings, the Moderator gives spiritual leadership and is the public face of the Church.
 The current Moderator is The Right Reverend Dr. Carmen Lansdowne